Legal Updated 6 min read

 Avon may seek review by the California Supreme Court, but the full affirmation of the jury verdict and expert testimony makes reversal unlikely.

 For families affected by talc exposure, this ruling sends a clear message: courts are willing to hold manufacturers accountable even decades after the exposure occurred.
 The Chapman case reinforces that cosmetic talc, not just industrial products, can contain enough asbestos to cause fatal disease.
+It adds to a growing list of California mesothelioma verdicts that have reached tens of millions of dollars.

 People with a history of regular talc product use who develop chest pain, shortness of breath, or unexplained abdominal symptoms should discuss screening with their physician.
 Mesothelioma can develop 20 to 50 years after exposure.